 Please Note: e-Refunds can only be processed to the student and only if the student has a checking or savings account stored within the e-Commerce system.
 No parent or 3rd party refunds are allowed through the e-Refund process.

-After all tuition, fees and other charges are paid and you still have excess funds in your student account, you may request a refund or a deposit to your Express Card.
-Direct Deposit refunds are now available and can easily be set up.
-Click here to learn more about setting up an e-Refund profile.
+After all tuition, fees, and other charges are paid and you still have excess funds in your student account, you may request a refund.
+Direct Deposit refunds are available and can easily be set up.
+Refer to the Direct Deposit e-Refund section above.

-A refund can be requested by using our or from the Account Summary page in LORA.
-Refunds usually require about a week processing time and will be released only when all funds are received.
+A refund can be requested by using our online refund request form.
+Refunds usually require 7-10 business days processing time and will be released only when all funds are received.
 However, if payment was made by credit card, the same card used to make the payment will be refunded; see our Overpayment/Excess Aid section above.
-If you want us to transfer funds to your Express Card for use across campus, just let us know how much you want us to transfer on the or contact the Student Finance Office.